LiberationFrequency/BazzArch/README.md

 Known issues:
 ------------------------------------------
+* tuna: GUI failed / segmentation fault
+  * /usr/lib/python2.7/site-packages/gtk-2.0/gtk/__init__.py:57: GtkWarning: could not open display

+* friture-git
+  * Traceback (most recent call last):
+  *  File "/usr/bin/friture", line 7, in <module>
+    * from friture.analyzer import main
+  * ModuleNotFoundError: No module named 'friture'

+* enter /usr/share/application with PCManFM-QT let it crash sometimes.

+* Suspend to RAM does not work on some machines.
+Maybe a BIOS/ACPI issue, maybe unrecoverable.

-* WebUI-script can only be use one time - need if construction
+* WebUI-script can only be use one time

 * ?irqbalance? installed  / Is it recommended with rt and tuna?

 * specmatch PKGBUILD does not work.
-There is no scikits.audiolab in pip. ?pip ist with sudo?
+There is no scikits.audiolab in pip. ?pip it with sudo?
   * The PKGBUILD build with an error: ERROR: ld.so: object 'libfakeroot.so' from LD_PRELOAD cannot be preloaded (cannot open shared object file): ignored.
+  * specmatch should be essential for BazzArch.
+Install it manualy and copy paste it to the system.

 * no trashcan / can not delete a file via pcmanfm-qt ?!